Discover Tennessee History this Fall

 World War One

-November 11, 2018, marks the 100th anniversary of the day World War One ended.
+Last year, November 11, 2018, marked the 100th anniversary of the day World War I ended.
 Countless writers have labeled the Great War as one of the most defining moments in modern history.
 It changed the economic, political and social trajectory of our time.

 Sgt.
 Alvin C. York State Historic Park commemorates the home of the most recognizable American hero from the war, Medal of Honor recipient Sgt.
 Alvin C. York.
 Not only does the park offer insight into the life of this American hero, it also strives to engage visitors with World War One in tangible ways.
 Park staff constructed trenches to replicate the warfare style of the time.
 Visitors can walk through these trenches and experience the intricacies of life for the average American doughboy on the front.

-On November 9-11, dozens of living history actors will host programs at the park in honor of Veterans Day and the 100th anniversary of the war’s end.
-These events will immerse the visitor in the World War One experience, and will help guests understand how WWI shaped Tennessee and the world.
+On November 8-10, dozens of living history actors will host programs at the park in honor of Veterans Day.
+These events will immerse the visitor in the World War I experience, and will help guests understand how WWI shaped Tennessee and the world.

 Located north of Cookeville, this is a Veterans Day event you do not want to miss.